Hünkar Beğendi is an absolute classic of Ottoman cuisine.

 - 3 medium-large tomatoes roughly chopped

-- Handful grated parmesan (or a strong tulum cheese if you are in Turkey)
+- 1 handful parmesan grated, or a strong tulum cheese if you are in Turkey

 - ½ litre milk

-- Handful of fresh, chopped parsley to garnish
+- 1 handful fresh parsley chopped, to garnish

 - Melt your butter over a medium heat in large saucepan.